lmullen/lincolnmullen.com/source/_posts/2012-08-24-what-augustine-really-said-about-rape.markdown

 sufficiently lucid' ([1.19][]).
 Readers can find the [relevant pages of Augustine online][] and judge for themselves.

-I write this exposition of the [*City of God*][relevant pages of Augustine online] at such length not to justify Augustine, but rather to condemn Todd Akin.
+I write this exposition of the [*City of God*][relevant pages of Augustine online] at such length not to justify Augustine, but rather to blame Todd Akin.
 Doubtless the authors of this article wish to oppose Akin by linking him to what they suppose Augustine to have said.
 But connecting Akin's ideas, which are beyond the pale, to one of the great writers of the Christian church is a bizarre and ineffective way to do